hafsahsiddiqui/sql-projects/A24 Films/README.md

 FROM a24_movies
 GROUP BY director_experience;
 ```
-Answer: Analyzes whether new or veteran directors perform better both commercially and critically.
+Description: Analyzes whether new or veteran directors perform better both commercially and critically.

 ### 🎭 3.
 Genre & Story Type